PengWang1997/Hello-World/README.md

 # Hello-World
-the firsy time to use GitHub
+the first time to use GitHub